 Jamie holds a BA in International Studies (with a dual emphasis in Global Health and Global Resources & the Environment) from the University of Iowa, an MPH in International Health from Oregon State University, and also studied Medical Anthropology at Oregon State University.
 She has worked with a number of nonprofits, and is dedicated to helping people and organizations improve their well-being and community sustainability and livability.

-Jamie enjoys yoga, hiking, and reading.
+Jamie enjoys yoga, hiking, photography, and reading.
 She and her husband, Dave, are both originally from Iowa, but consider Oregon home.
-When they are not working, you can usually find them outside with their young children doing activities like camping, hiking, biking, gardening, or rock climbing.
+When they are not working, you can usually find them outside with their young children doing activities like camping, hiking, biking, gardening, or rock climbing. (top)

-Rachel Kohler, Interim Director of Religious Exploration
+Rachel Kohler, Religious Exploration Associate

 Rachel hails from Virginia, where she obtained a BS in Theatre Arts and English at Radford University and M.Litt/MFA degrees in Shakespeare and Performance at Mary Baldwin College.
 After graduating, she heeded the siren call of the Pacific Northwest and signed on with the AmeriCorps program, through which she served at two different non-profit organizations based in Douglas County in rural southern Oregon for four years.
 She also taught writing at Umpqua Community College as an adjunct professor.

-David Servias, Music Director
+David Servias, Music Director/Tech/Website

-UUFC Music Director since 2013, David Servias holds MA and PhD degrees in piano performance from Washington State University and University of Washington respectively.
+UUFC Music Director since 2013, David Servias holds MA and DMA degrees in piano performance from Washington State University and University of Washington respectively.
 He also earned an MA in teaching with an emphasis in choral music education from Oregon State University.

 David has directed church and high school choirs, and has performed frequently as a piano soloist, chamber musician, accompanist and church musician.
 He’s been a rehearsal pianist for opera and musical theater productions, and has worked as a ballet accompanist.
 David has performed with orchestras, wind ensembles, chamber groups, jazz bands and jazz combos.
 He loves to play all styles of music, and enjoys adapting to any musical situation.

 David previously was the music director at the Unitarian Universalist church in Moscow, Idaho, and has played piano at the Unitarian Universalist church in Kirkland, Washington, as well as numerous other churches in Washington, Idaho and Oregon.
 David currently teaches piano, music theory and aural skills at Oregon State University.
-He believes that music has great power to bring people together in community and appreciates the opportunity to serve the UUFC and lead its talented, enthusiastic choir members.
+He believes that music has great power to bring people together in community and appreciates the opportunity to serve the UUFC and lead its talented, enthusiastic choir members. (top)